Rob Flockhart (rugby union)

 Rob Flockhart is a Scottish former rugby union player.
-He was the 127th President of the Scottish Rugby Union.
+He was the 127th president of the Scottish Rugby Union (SRU).

-Rugby Union career
+Rugby union career

 Amateur career

-He played for Boroughmuir.
-As SRU President he recalled this time at the Edinburgh club when opening the 2016 Melrose Sevens: "The profile of sevens has never been higher and Melrose - where I have happy memories of representing Boroughmuir in the tournament in the 1970s – continue to play their part in extending its appeal through the quality and imagination of the guest sides invited to the Greenyards."
+Flockhart played for southwest Edinburgh club Boroughmuir.
+When opening the 2016 Melrose Sevens, as SRU president, he mentioned "happy memories of representing Boroughmuir in the tournament in the 1970s."

 Coaching career

 Flockhart coached the Scotland U21 side in 1998 and 1999.

 Referee career

-He has been a citing commissioner for Six Nations Championship matches.
+Flockhart has been a citing commissioner for Six Nations Championship matches.

 He has acted as a citing commissioner for European Cup and Challenge Cup matches.

 He has been a citing commissioner for the Pro12.